 This allowed Foster to advertise that the prints were 'autographed by RAKUSAN' in a manner his typical Western clients could recognize.
 Including the signature within the image area ensured that the attribution would remain visible when framed and would thereby continue to provide indirect advertising.
 Rakusan applied this romaji signature only to small batches of prints intended to be sold through Foster.
-Even though a few copies signed that way were sold directly by Rakusan and others remained unsold, the presence of this signature is a reliable marker for the era of the Foster sales.
+Even though a few copies signed that way were sold directly by Rakusan (and others remained uncirculated in the family collection), the presence of this signature is a reliable marker for the era of the Foster sales.

 From the relatively large number of currently documented copies with romaji signatures, Foster sales of original Rakusan woodblock prints were very popular.
 Although the Foster sales provided much appreciated financial support, Rakusan always had mixed feelings about his postwar major series reprintings.
-Postwar reprinting was an opportunity for Rakusan to make some desired changes, notably correcting an inversion in design 22, and using a more technically sophisticated bokashi in several other designs, including notably 86 and 108.
-However, many of his preferred materials were no longer available, and Rakusan did not really like the results from the substitutions.
+Postwar reprinting was an opportunity for Rakusan to make some desired changes, notably correcting an inversion in design 22, and using a more technically sophisticated bokashi to improve several other designs, including the well-known designs 86 and 108 reproduced in the booklet.
+However, many of his preferred materials were no longer available, and Rakusan did not really like the results from most of the substitutions.
 Then, too, working alone while ill meant that operations requiring a second set of hands had to be modified or omitted.
-Rakusan felt that all of his postwar efforts were not up to the standards of his earlier, prewar prints and were generally disappointing to him.
+Rakusan felt that all of his postwar efforts were not up to the standards of his earlier, prewar prints; and they were generally disappointing to him.

 Today what mostly appear for sale as reproductions of Rakusan woodblock prints are pages sliced from the Foster booklet.
 Those images, although attractive, are nowhere near the quality of the separately sold fine art reproductions.